-Brooklyn-based Rolex Deli has been hit with another lawsuit by Rolex Watch U.S.A., the U.S. counterpart for the Swiss watchmaker.
-You may recall that the watchmaker brought suit against the newly-opened deli in late 2011 for trademark infringement, claiming that the sandwich shop's name would cause confusion.
-The deli has since changed its name to “Roll-x Deli," but the watchmaker still isn't satisfied.
-Deli owner, Shawqu Ali, is facing $20,000 in civil contempt fines for taking too long to change the name on the store's sign, changing it in March instead of by October as ordered by the court.
-And in case that isn't enough, Rolex has filed a new suit against Ali, who admits that he chose the original name because he likes Rolex watches.
+Following that lawsuit, the deli, which is located at 700 Fulton Street, changed its name to “Roll-x Deli," but the watchmaker still is not satisfied.
+Deli owner, Shawqu Ali, is facing $20,000 in civil contempt fines for taking too long to change the name on the store's sign, changing it in Marc, instead of by October as ordered by the court.
+And in case that is not enough, Rolex has filed a new suit against Ali, who admits that he chose the original name because he likes Rolex watches.